amipatel98/Task-Management/README.md

 - **List View**: Tasks are displayed in a list format for easy viewing.
 - **Sorting**: Tasks are sorted: High > medium > low.

-### Responsive Design

-- **Mobile and Desktop Support**: The application is fully responsive and works well on various screen sizes, providing a consistent user experience across devices.

 ### Export Functionality

 - **Export to CSV**: Users can export their tasks to a CSV file for external use and backup.